cmu-sei/juneberry/docs/specs/report_configuration_specification.md

 # Plugin Structure

-The Juneberry Report schema follows the same basic pattern as other Juneberry Plugins.
+The Juneberry Report structure follows the same basic pattern as other Juneberry Plugins.
 A class is specified by its Fully Qualified Class Name (FQCN) and a dictionary of keyword arguments can be passed in during construction.
 A Report Class is typically written with an init method and a "create_report" method.